 Each day is a new trek

 I was expecting trekking through the forests of Chhattisgarh to be similar every day.
 I was wrong.
 Every day turned out to be a new trek.
 The variety in the trail and forests keep you glued.
-It helps that the terrain is not too hard on the legs.
+For example, we start the trek camping on the beaches of a river.
+I never quite expected that.
+The next two days had lots of walk on the delightful river which never was more than ankle deep.

 Tribes of Chhattisgarh

 Look out for the tribes of Chhattisgarh.
 They are from a generation that we have only read in story books.
 On the trek you will bump into tribal settlements in the middle of the forests.
-After Keonchi, look for the Baiga tribe settlement.
-There are only 1400 of them left.
-Even some of the villages on the way where we stay, it is mostly indigenous tribes who live there.
+In one of the villages where we stay, it is mostly indigenous tribes who live there.
 Their features and culture are unmistakable.
 So far they haven’t seen trekkers or tourists before.
-Expect a lot of curiosity from them — especially the tribal children.
+Expect a lot of curiosity from them.

 Wildlife of Chhattisgarh

-I am not guaranteeing spotting of any wildlife, but we are trekking in the buffer zone of the Achanakmar wildlife sanctuary.
-During our explorations I spotted lots of birds and small animals.
-These are becoming so rare in our Himalayas that trekking in Chhattisgarh is a good chance to go back to real forests.
+I am not guaranteeing spotting of any wildlife, but we are trekking in the middle of the Guru Ghasidas National Park.
+During our explorations we spotted lots of fresh animal paw prints.
+Leopards, hyenas, chinkaras.
+Our trek leaders have spotted bears almost every other day on the treks.
+Once we ran into a herd of wild elephants.
+The omnipresence of wildlife is everywhere.
+Animal sightings are so rare in our Himalayas that trekking in Chhattisgarh is a good chance to go back to real forests.
+Just to put any fears away, we are always going to be accompanied by forest guards who have prior information about animal movements.

 So there you are, 5 good reasons to trek in Chhattisgarh.
 In winter when the Christmas season is so chocablock with trekkers in the Himalayas, I would strongly recommend the Chhattisgarh trek.
 I was mesmerised.
 After a long time I had found trekking in another part of our country so delightful.